jrfaudree/HOM/index.md

 ### Canvas course page

-Log in to [Canvas at UAF](https://canvas.alaska.edu/courses/24165)) for:
+Log in to [Canvas at UAF](https://canvas.alaska.edu/courses/24165) for:

   * announcements
   * grades
-  * link to Gradescope for submitting Homework
+  * links to submit Homework in Canvas
   * solutions to Homework

 ### Getting Started